UCSF-DataSci/ds217-11-final-bobho1999/report.md

 The analysis revealed several important temporal patterns:

 **Long-term Trends:**
-- Stable long-term trends over the 10.6-year period
-- No significant increasing or decreasing trends (data appears stationary after accounting for seasonality)
-- Consistent seasonal cycles year over year
+- Stable  long-term trend throughout the 2015–2025 period, showing no major upward or downward trends in average temperature despite some year to year variation
+- Strong annual temperature cycle with air temperatures rising each summer and falling each winter in a consistent pattern across all years
+- A small flattening appears around 2020–2021 likely due to missing sensor data rather than a real climatic effect

 **Seasonal Patterns:**
 - **Monthly:** Clear seasonal cycle with temperatures peaking in summer months (June-August) and reaching minima in winter months (December-February)
-- Monthly air temperature range: -2.6°C to 23.6°C
+- Monthly air temperature range: -5.0°C to 25.3°C
-- **Daily:** Strong diurnal cycle with temperatures peaking in afternoon (4 PM, hour 16) and reaching minima in early morning (6 AM, hour 6)
+- **Daily:** Strong diurnal cycle with temperatures peaking in afternoon (3-4 PM, hour 15-16) and reaching minima in early morning (4-5 AM, hour 4-5)
-- Daily patterns are consistent across seasons, though amplitude varies
+- Daily patterns are consistent across different day of the wekk, though amplitude varies

 **Temporal Relationships:**
-- Air temperature shows strong seasonal patterns (month is the most important predictor)
+- Air temperature shows strong seasonal patterns with month being the most important predictor
+- Total rain shows moderate positive correlation with air temperature (0.47)
-- Wind speed shows moderate negative correlation with temperature (-0.230)
+- Solar radiation shows moderate positive correlation with temperature (0.29)
-- Humidity shows very weak correlation with temperature (0.009)
+- Barometric pressure shows moderate negative correlation with temperature (-0.25)
-- Rolling windows of predictor variables (wind speed, humidity, pressure) capture temporal dependencies
+- Rolling windows of predictor variables (rain intensity, humidity, pressure) capture temporal dependencies

 **Anomalies:**
-- Large gap in Wet Bulb Temperature data (75,626 missing values, 38.6% of dataset)
+- Large gap in Wet Bulb Temperature and rainfall-related data (75,926 missing values, 38.68% of dataset) appears exclusively in Foster station data
-- This likely represents periods when certain sensors were not operational
+- The length of gap matches the length of data from Foster station, which likely indicates certain sensors were not operational at the station throughout the measurement period
-- Some sensor dropouts identified (gaps in time series)
+- Missing sensor value in 2020 and 2021 identified (gaps in time series)
 - No major anomalies in temporal patterns beyond expected seasonal variation

 These temporal patterns are critical for accurate prediction, as evidenced by the high importance of temporal features (especially rolling windows) in the model.